 You should then see something like this in your terminal:

-Once training is complete, you will find several artifacts in the pretraining_tutorial/model
+Once training is complete, you will find several artifacts in the pretraining_tutorial/model folder (see the model_dir parameter in your model config).
+These include:

-This will create both Hugging Face config files and a converted checkpoint under pretraining_tutorial/to_hf
+This will create both Hugging Face config files and a converted checkpoint under pretraining_tutorial/to_hf.

 Validate Checkpoint and Configs